28 Millennial Spending Statistics for a Better Marketing Strategy

 (Savebly, Accenture)

-According to a Savebly infographic from 2019, there are also 25% who buy with smartphones, 24% who use tablets, and 11% who prefer physical stores.
+According to a Savebly infographic, there are also 25% who buy with smartphones, 24% who use tablets, and 11% who prefer physical stores.
 Compare this to Accenture’s study from 2013, when more than 80% reported that they still preferred physical stores.
 Millennial spending habits imply online stores have become more important, but bear our previous stat in mind.
 While this generation enjoys the convenience of purchasing something and having it delivered to their doorstep, brick-and-mortar stores are still an important part of shopping.
 It also happens to be an effective lead-nurturing strategy — show consumers you’re ready to meet them at every step and they’ll flock to you.

 63% of millennials are saving for retirement.